-- Overall group materiality: £425,000 (2017: £415,000), based on 1% of group revenues for the year. - Overall parent company materiality: £403,000 (2017: £394,000), based on a component allocation of group materiality. - We performed full-scope audit procedures in respect of the group's largest trading subsidiaries in the USA and in Germany, as well as EKF Diagnostics Holdings plc in the UK. - Our audit scope also included specified audit procedures in respect of Separation Technologies Inc. in the USA. - Our audit procedures covered entities contributing 90% of the group's revenues for the year ended 31 December 2018. - Goodwill and intangible asset impairment assessments.
-(Group and parent). - Share-based payment transactions.
-(Group and parent). - Transactions associated with Renalytix AI Plc.
-(Group and parent).
+- Overall group materiality: £378,000 (2018: £425,000), based on 5% of adjusted profit before tax (adjusted for share-based payments and exceptional items). - Overall parent company materiality: £356,000 (2018: £403,000), based on component allocation of group materiality. - We performed full-scope audit procedures in respect of the group's largest trading subsidiaries in the USA and in Germany, as well as EKF Diagnostics Holdings plc in the UK. - Our audit scope also included specified audit procedures in respect of Separation Technologies Inc. in the USA. - Our audit procedures covered entities contributing 83% of the group's revenues for the year ended 31 December 2019. - Goodwill and intangible asset impairment assessments.
+(Group and parent). - Share-based payment transactions (Group and Parent). - COVID-19 (Group and Parent).